Tours On Wheels – Segway, eScooters and Bikes

 I’ve now published three posts to give you some tips and tricks on how to choose a good “mobile” tour i.e. using a regular bike, e-Bike, eScooter or Segway.
 But before you choose, there are some things that you need to know and this post will point you in the right direction regarding the choices plus what to look out for.
 The individual tour posts will have options ranging from 60 minutes up to several hours.
 So let’s get started.

-At the time of writing this post in February 2019 the following applies:
+At the time of writing this post the following applies:

 1) Segways are banned from the Prague 1 area, selected parks and selected riverfront locations.

 2) Bikes, e-Bikes and eScooters can be ridden anywhere in the city so long as you obey the normal road rules that apply to a bike.

 3) A 1000-1700 time ban for bikes in the city is planned but is not yet in force.
 When it comes into force you will need to dismount in the designated areas.

 Bikes and eBikes

 Give or take this largely comes down to 3 companies operating a variety of different bikes which can be eBikes, Retro, road bikes and off-road bikes depending on the tour.
 Some will operate with headsets so the guide will talk as you ride.
 Others are the usual riding and stopping at given points.
 Bikes and eBikes have the advantage of being centrally located and allowed in the historic centre of the city although you may need to dismount on a city square if required.
 Bike tours traditionally offer the “out of city” options where 10 hour tours are not unusual and may require a transfer or train travel.
 There is usually a surcharge if you select the eBike option.
 Ponchos and water may be included but you pay for beer.